cornishcoder1/project1-cat-sitting-services/README.md

 <div align="center">

-About Us Page
+**About Us Page**

 This page contains the bulk of the information about the business, split into three easy to read sections which are broken up with images.
-It clear states some of the business background and demonstrates enthusiasm for what they do, information on the benefits of cat sitting and testimonials from happy customers.
-These testimonials provided some added reassurance to the user that their pet would be in safe hands.
+It clearly states some of the business background and demonstrates enthusiasm for what they do, information on the benefits of cat sitting and testimonials from happy customers.
+These testimonials provide some added reassurance to the user that their pet would be in safe hands.

 ![Screenshot of about us section](./assets/screenshots/screenshot_about_us.png)